mlgupta/keyper-docs/source/CLI.md

 # Command Line Interface
 All the REST APIs of Keyper can be accessed using ```curl``` CLI.

 To access keyper REST APIs, use the hostname you specified during startup.
-By default, the container listens on both port 80 (http) and port 443 (https).
-If you are using a default self-generated certificate, you'll have to specify appropriate flags to ignore self-signed certificate.
+By default, the container listens on both port 80 (HTTP) and port 443 (HTTPS).
+If you are using a default certificate, you'll have to specify appropriate flags to ignore a self-signed certificate.
 We recommend the use of a CA issued certificate in the production environment.

 By default, all requests must be sent to ```http(s)://hostname/api/```

-All API access is over http or https (https is recommended).
+All API access is over HTTP or HTTPS (we recommend HTTPS).
 All data is sent and received as JSON.

 Authentication creates a JWT token, which is used to maintain the session.
-For each call JWT token must be added as part of HTTP header with name Authorization and value Bearer Token
+For each call, JWT token must be added as part of HTTP header with name Authorization and value Bearer Token

 ## Login
-To get started login to REST service and get a new JWT token.
+To get started login to the REST service and get a new JWT token.

 ```
 $ curl  -H "Content-Type: application/json"                    \